In order for your stay in Northern Norway to be as comfortable as possible, it is important to have the right clothes.

 Tromsø has a varied climate both during winter season (average temperature -4 °C) and summer season (average temperature 12 °C).
 However, if you are here to experience Arctic adventures or chase the Northern Lights, you need to expect temperatures from -25 °C to 5 °C.

 In general we would recommend you bring warm and comfortable clothes and shoes.
 Layer your clothing so that you can easily regulate your temperature by removing or adding layers.
-Many activity organizers supply clothing for excursions, i.e. thermal suits, shoes, hats and mittens.
+If you are in activity remove layers when you get warm.
+When you stop you will quickly get cold, and that is a nice time to add an extra layer of clothing.
+Many activity organisers supply clothing for excursions, i.e. thermal suits, shoes, hats and mittens.

 Spring and summer (May – August)